zzg890/vch-docs/docs/2d-visualization/page/page-parameter-passing.md

 });
 ```

-4. Click on the "Motor 2" button and set the same script in the "Action" to change the value of the incoming parameter from 1 to 2.
+4.Click on the "Motor 2" button and set the same script in the "Action" to change the value of the incoming parameter from 1 to 2.

 ```typescript
 System.UI.openPopup("Motor_Details", {